 Bringing In the Bystander

 Bringing in the Bystander is an evidence-based bystander intervention program.
 Rather than focusing strictly on the roles of perpetrator and victim, the highly interactive Bringing in the Bystander curriculum uses a community responsibility approach.
-It teaches bystanders how to safely intervene in instances where sexual violence, relationship violence or stalking may be occurring or where there may be the risk that it will occur.
+It teaches bystanders how to safely intervene in instances where sexual violence, relationship violence, or stalking may be occurring or where there may be a risk that it will occur.

 To provide a sense of content that is covered, here are the session’s learning objectives: